josemvas/jobrun/README.rst

 ####################################################################################################
-job2queue: An unified command line tool to submit jobs to PBS, LSF and SLURM based computer clusters
+jobToQueue: An unified command line tool to submit jobs to PBS, LSF and SLURM based computer clusters
 ####################################################################################################